4to1stfloor/NetG2P/README.md

 - [ ] Examples for multi-omics integration, networkpropagation, perturbation prediction
 - [ ] Example code for predicting prognosis
 - [ ] Refactoring code

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+**Note:** Always ensure that your data and scripts are backed up before running batch processing tasks to prevent accidental data loss.